LukeShortCloud/rootpages/markdown/openstack.md

 ### Configurations - Neutron - Load-Balancing-as-a-Service

-Load-Balancing-as-a-Service version 2 (LBaaSv2) has been stable since Liberty.
+Load-Balancing-as-a-Service version 2 (LBaaS v2) has been stable since Liberty.
 It can be configured with either the HAProxy or Octavia back-end.
+LBaaS v1 has been removed since the Newton release.

 * /etc/neutron/neutron.conf
     * [DEFAULT]